• Free shipping on all orders

 Conclusion

 Performing CPR on fish is a controversial subject.
-If you find your fish unable to breathe, there are a few things you can try to revive them, however, you may be doing more damage than good.
-If your fish has not been out of the water long and has no other signs of injury or illness the prognosis is better.
-If the fish has been out of water for a longer period or is sick or injured, the kindest option is likely to be euthanasia.
+If you find your fish unable to breathe, there are a few things you can try to revive them; however, you may be doing more harm than good.
+The prognosis is better if your fish has not been out of the water long and has no other signs of injury or illness.
+If the fish has been out of the water for a longer period or is sick or injured, the kindest option is likely to be euthanasia.

 Featured Image Credit: panpilai paipa, Shutterstock